NexMirror/Kallithea/docs/usage/general.rst

 Repository deletion
 -------------------

-Currently when an admin or owner deletes a repository, Kallithea does not physically delete said repository from the filesystem, but instead renames it in a special way so that it is not possible to push, clone or access the repository.
+When an admin or owner deletes a repository, Kallithea does not physically delete said repository from the filesystem, but instead renames it in a special way so that it is not possible to push, clone or access the repository.

 There is a special command for cleaning up such archived repositories::

-    gearbox cleanup-repos --older-than=30d -c my.ini
+    kallithea-cli repo-purge-deleted -c my.ini --older-than=30d

-This command scans for archived repositories that are older than 30 days, displays them, and asks if you want to delete them (unless given the ``--dont-ask`` flag).
+This command scans for archived repositories that are older than 30 days, displays them, and asks if you want to delete them (unless given the ``--no-ask`` flag).
 If you host a large amount of repositories with forks that are constantly being deleted, it is recommended that you run this command via crontab.